-Students who are accepted on a provisional status into the School of Counseling will be required to meet with their advisor three times during their time at Richmont.
+Students who are accepted on a provisional status into the School of Counseling will be required to meet with their advisor before they matriculate into the program.
 Students are accepted provisionally when they may need extra support to enhance their interpersonal, psychological, or behavioral resources/skills/capacity due to life circumstances and experiences while fulfilling the rigorous requirements of Richmont's counseling programs.
 Provisionally accepted students will follow the same advisor structure of conditionally accepted students outlined above.